eclectic-bytech/webcourses-ngx-v4/README.md

 Angular source files are in `/resources/frontend/webcourses`.
 They're served via Laravel's AngularController +Blade.

+To recompile the Angular source go to `/resources/frontend/webcourses/app/src` and run `npm install`.
+This'll install the libraries required for Angular and a recompile of the front-end.

-To recompile the Angular source code, run `npm run-script build:prod` in `/resources/frontend/webcourses/app/src`.
+With the Angular libraries installed, run `npm run-script build:prod` (check that you're still in `/resources/frontend/webcourses/app/src`).